OleBialas/freefield/docs/procs.rst

 Wile the low-level assembly code is programmed "at the factory" we can configure the processors by using TDT's graphical programming interface to create a circuit which is saved in the .rcx format and loaded onto the device.
-The operation defined by the circuit will be executed when teh device is ran.
+The operation defined by the circuit will be executed when the device is ran.
 The figure below shows an example:

 .. image:: images/rcx_example.png
   :width: 400